knpuniversity/easyadminbundle/knpu/fake-custom-field.md

 These are all the variables that we have access to from within our form theme.
 But because we set the field to `mapped` false... um... we actually don't have access to our `Genus` object!
 That's  a problem.
 But!
-Because we're inside EasyAdminBundle, it gives us a special `easyadmin` variable... with an `item` key that's our `Genus`!
+Because we're inside EasyAdminBundle, it gives us a special `easyadmin` variable... with an `item` key equal to our `Genus`!
 Phew!

-Ok! in the table, loop `for genusScientist in easyadmin.item.genusScientists`.
+Ok!
+In the table, loop: `for genusScientist in easyadmin.item.genusScientists`.
 Add the tr and print out a few fields: `genusScientist.user` and `genusScientist.yearsStudied`.
 Let's also add a fake delete link with a class and a `data-url` attribute.
 But leave it blank.
-In your app, you might create a delete endpoint and use the `path()` function to put that URL here so you can read it in JavaScript.
+In your app, you might create a delete AJAX endpoint and use the `path()` function to put that URL here so you can read it in JavaScript.

 Cool!
-To make this a *bit* more realistic, open the `custom_backend.js` file.
-Let's find those `.js-delete-scientist` elements and on, click, call a function.
+To make this a *bit* more realistic, open `custom_backend.js`.
+Let's find those `.js-delete-scientist` elements and, on click, call a function.
 Add the normal `e.preventDefault()` and... an `alert('todo')`.
 The rest, is homework!

-But let's try it first.
+Let's try t!
 There it us!
 A nice table with a delete icon.
-There's more work to do, but you can do it!
+There's more work to do, but you can totally do it!
 This is just normal coding: create a delete endpoint, call it via JavaScript and celebrate!

 With form stuff behind us, let's turn to adding custom *actions*, like, a publish